 I booked the Mystays Premier Hotel close to Akasaka station in a very nice area in Minato.

-My Japan 2 weeks itinerary shows you the highlights of Japan, especially if it is your first visit to this amazing country.
+My 2 week Japan itinerary shows you the highlights of this wonderful country, especially if it is your first visit.
 Even though I usually prefer to discover different countries instead of going back, Japan is definitely a place to go back again and explore further.
+You may want to check my first-timers guide.

 Unfortunately, I missed Osaka.
 I should have read Anne-Sophie’s article about Osaka before I planned my itinerary…